 But, as it turns out, other than the ATM (which Malee’s brother drove me to the next day), everything that you need to see in Chiang Dao is within a 10-minute walk from Malee’s Bungalow, anyway!

 Before my arrival, the only thing that I knew about this little mountain town was that it’s a stop on the famed Mae Hong Son Loop in Thailand that tourists have yet to fully discover.
 Oh, and there is a bad-ass cave that you can clamber through with lanterns.

 So I was pleasantly surprised with the circle on my map that showed a mountaintop temple just a 12-minute walk away.

 I set out for Wat Tham Pha Plong with no expectation other than a good view and a good workout, but right away I saw that there was more to this temple than just the scenery.

 A note at the bottom of the stairs asked guests to help carry crates of eggs and boxes of mail to the monastery kitchen at the top, so I grabbed a carton and started the climb.
 All along the way, inspirational signs moved me up the stairs.

-At the top, after depositing my crate in the kitchen, I climbed yet more stairs into a small museum dedicated to Luang Boo Sim, a revered monk who was known for meditating in wilderness and caves and who spent his last years at this temple on a mountain.
+At the top, after depositing my crate in the kitchen, I climbed yet more stairs into a small museum dedicated to Luang Boo Sim, a revered monk who was known for meditating in wilderness and caves, and who spent his last years at this temple on the mountain.